We Can Always Catch You: Detecting Adversarial Patched Objects WITH or WITHOUT Signature: Signature-based Detection

-The first task of the filter is to identify the pixels with high Grad-CAM scores about the target class probability.
-Without loss of generality, we choose the \textit{Person} class as the target class in this study.
-In YOLO, the target class probability $P_{Person}$ can be collected in the last layer, and the Grad-CAM scores can be easily computed with Grad-CAM \cite{selvaraju2020grad}.
-The top \textit{n}\% pixels with high Grad-CAM scores are identified and filtered.
+$L^{p}$ is upsampled to the input image resolution using bilinear interpolation, and finally it is multiplied by $\nabla_{x}P_{person}$ to get the Guided Grad-CAM scores for each input pixel, where $x$ is the input image.
+We choose the \textit{Person} class as the target class in this study.
+The target class probability $P_{Person}$ can be collected in the last layer, and the Guided Grad-CAM scores can be easily computed as done in \cite{selvaraju2020grad}.

-There is a trade-off on choosing a proper \textit{n}.
-If \textit{n} is too small, the adversarial effect cannot be effectively suppressed, and the object person can still be hidden by the patch.
-On the contrary, a large \textit{n} may result in the benign pixels being filtered and missing the object person as well.
-As shown in Figure~\ref{fig:parametern}, the person object is missed in the filtered inputs, when \textit{n} is under 10 or above 30.
-To determine a reasonable hyper-parameter \textit{n}, an empirical study is performed on dozens of samples.
-We find that when \textit{n} is set between 15 and 25, the proposed defense technique can achieve the best result.
+\textbf{Filtering the identified pixels.} For each input image, its top $n$ pixels with high Guided Grad-CAM scores are identified and filtered.
+The identified pixels are colored with a fixed value to erase their adversarial effect and generate $T_{GGC}$($x$).
+Taking $T_{GGC}$($x$) as the input, the object detector $D$ can then effectively detect the object hidden by the adversarial patch.
+There is a trade-off for choosing a proper $n$.
+If $n$ is too small, the adversarial effect cannot be effectively suppressed, and the patch can still hide the object person.
+On the contrary, a large $n$ may result in the benign pixels being filtered and missing the object person as well.

+A practical experiment is conducted on the validation dataset to identify an appropriate $n$.
+As shown in Table \ref{tab:Validation n}, the optimal performance of the proposed method is attained when n = 2\%, which we use in subsequent experiments.

-We employ a straightforward way to filter the identified pixels by coloring them in gray, i.e., (128, 128, 128) in RGB.
-According to our experiments, coloring them in gray works better than other colors, e.g., black or white.
-Some of non-patch pixels may also possess high Grad-CAM scores.
+Several different coloring schemes have been tested.
+According to our experiments, coloring them in gray works better than other colors, e.g., black, white, or random pixels, as shown in Table \ref{tab:different filtering colors}.
+Note that, some non-patch pixels may also possess high Guided Grad-CAM scores.
 Filtering them may remove some details of the target person.
-Fortunately, the modern object detector, e.g., YOLO, can detected a person object just from a very small part of her or him.
-Filtering some benign pixels does do not compromise the model detection performance.
+Fortunately, in most cases, the object detection model can successfully detect the target person even from a small part of her or him.
+Filtering some benign pixels generally does not significantly affect the model's detection performance.